mbelgrader/BarFindr/README.md

 ### Map Icons

-Map icons based on location will add to the user experience.
-Beer icons for locations that specialize in craft beer.
-Martini glasses for craft cocktail lounges.
-Turntables for nightclubs.
+Map icons (martini glass or beer) will add to the user experience.

 ### Colorized map
 A customized map color scheme to match the theme.